thelastpickle/cassandra-reaper/src/docs/content/docs/usage/multi_dc_distributed.md

 ## Multiple Reaper instances with JMX accessible locally to each DC

-In the case where the JMX port is accessible (with or without authentication) from the running Reaper instance for all nodes in the current DC only, it is possible to have a multiple instances of Reaper running in different DCs by using the following setting in the configuration yaml file :
+In the case where the JMX port is accessible (with or without authentication) from the running Reaper instance for all nodes in the current DC only, it is possible to have a multiple instances of Reaper running in different DCs by using the following setting in the configuration yaml file:

 ```
 datacenterAvailability: EACH